-\begin{rmk} At the present level of generality, it is not clear which, if any, chief blocks will be minimally covered; this will be remedied in a subsequent article in the context of locally compact Polish groups, where we will show that `large' chief blocks are necessarily minimally covered. \end{rmk}
+\begin{rmk} At the present level of generality, it is not clear which, if any, chief blocks will be minimally covered; in the context of locally compact Polish groups this is remedied in \cite{RW_LC}, where it is shown that ``large'' chief blocks are necessarily minimally covered. \end{rmk}

-Considering the structure of $\mf{B}_{G}^{\min}$ when $G$ is a topologically characteristically simple Polish group (for example, when $G$ is a chief factor of some ambient Polish group) leads to an interesting trichotomy. \begin{defn} Let $G$ be a topologically characteristically simple topological group. \begin{enumerate} \item The group $G$ is of \defbold{weak type} if $\mf{B}_G^{\min}=\emptyset$. \item The group $G$ is of \defbold{stacking type} if $\mf{B}_G^{\min}\neq \emptyset$ and for all $\mf{a}, \mf{b} \in \mf{B}_G^{\min}$, there exists $\psi \in \Aut(G)$ such that $\psi.\mf{a} < \mf{b}$. \end{enumerate} \end{defn}
+Considering the structure of $\mf{B}_{G}^{\min}$ when $G$ is a topologically characteristically simple Polish group (for example, when $G$ is a chief factor of some ambient Polish group) leads to an interesting trichotomy. \begin{defn} Let $G$ be a topologically characteristically simple topological group. \begin{enumerate}[(1) ] \item The group $G$ is of \defbold{weak type} if $\mf{B}_G^{\min}=\emptyset$. \item The group $G$ is of \defbold{stacking type} if $\mf{B}_G^{\min}\neq \emptyset$ and for all $\mf{a}, \mf{b} \in \mf{B}_G^{\min}$, there exists $\psi \in \Aut(G)$ such that $\psi.\mf{a} < \mf{b}$. \end{enumerate} \end{defn}

-\begin{thm}[(See Theorem~\ref{thm:chief:block_structure})] If $G$ is a topologically characteristically simple Polish group, then $G$ is of either weak type, semisimple type, or stacking type.
+\begin{thm}[See Theorem~\ref{thm:chief:block_structure}] If $G$ is a topologically characteristically simple Polish group, then $G$ is of either weak type, semisimple type, or stacking type.
 Moreover, the three types are mutually exclusive. \end{thm}